Govtech’s webCAPTURE Revenues Service

 When interventions are triggered, how are these sorted and classified?

 Your DMS can be configured with separate work queues for each status or, more typically, to route the other outcomes into High, Medium or Low priority work queues.
-Items which “Failed” or were “Unmatched” (e.g. Notification of Move In to New Build property that has not yet been created in Northgate Revenues) would be treated as High priority.
+Items which “Failed” or were “Unmatched” (e.g. Notification of Move In to New Build property that has not yet been created in the Revenues system) would be treated as High priority.

 Those generating “Follow-on Action” (e.g. an active Benefit claim is affected) or a “Notification” (e.g. Move not processed because it is more than “x” days in future) may be assigned a Medium priority.